 The ski season in Whistler Blackcomb usually runs from mid November until the end of April.

-Included in this programme is a ZipTrek tour or similiar.
-This takes place during your orientation weekend in Whistler and is a great way to get to know Whistler, the local habitat and your fellow Oysters!
+Included in this program is an outing.
+This could be an escape room or even on occasions a Ziptrek tour for example.
+This usually takes place during your orientation weekend in Whistler and is a great way to get to know Whistler, the local habitat and your fellow Oysters!

-We also hold monthly meet ups in Whistler once you land, which gives you the opportunity to connect with your fellow Oyster participants out of work hours.
+We also hold monthly meet ups in Whistler usually invoving a free drink and some snacks at a Whistler venue, which gives you the opportunity to connect with your fellow Oyster participants out of work hours and for us to have a chat.

 This is our most sought-after program, tailor-made for those yearning to spend their gap year on the slopes.
 We take immense pride in the fact that a significant number of our participants have found their way to us through glowing recommendations from family and friends.
 Having spearheaded the program in 2004, we have continued to set the bar for excellent gap-year experiences and great support from our reps throughout.